xiaxx244/academic-kickstart/content/authors/admin/_index.md

 - PhD students
 ---

-Youya Xia has just earned Bachelor of Science in Computer Science and Mathematics in University of Minnesota, Twin Cities.
-Her research interests lie in the development and application of computer vision in robotics, human-robot interaction and reinforcement learning.
-She worked with Prof. Junaed Sattar about underwater robotics perception during her undergraduate years.
-She will join Cornell University as a PhD student starting Fall 2019!
+Youya Xia is a currently PhD student studying robotics and computer vision at Cornell University.
+She is currently working with Professor Hoffman in the Blossoam and ShadowSense Project.
+I earned my Bachelor of Science in Computer Science and Mathematics in University of Minnesota, Twin Cities.
+My research interests lie in the development and application of computer vision in robotics, human-robot interaction and reinforcement learning.